 - Continue on to sell or trade your BTC or ETH through the platform’s directions.

-The REP token itself is an ERC20 token that functions as a license to use the platform, and the main currency of exchange on Augur, for buying shares and paying the nominal fees associated with participating and creating events.
+The REP token itself is an ERC20 token that functions as a license to use the platform and is the main currency of exchange on Augur.
+It is used for buying shares and paying the nominal fees associated with participating and creating events.

-The total supply of Augur is 11 million, and there’s no kind of minting program.
-It’s a divisible token, so the value can keep going up as the user base grows.
+The total supply of Augur is 11 million, and there’s no kind of mining program.
+Plus, it’s a divisible token.

-Augur might be most interesting as a prediction platform, but its most commercially viable applications are probably as a straight-up sports betting system and a very interesting type of futures trading platform.
+People may feel that Augur is most interesting as a prediction platform but may find that its most commercially viable applications are probably as a straight-up sports betting system and a very interesting type of futures trading platform.

-As a simple betting platform, the use of blockchain technology makes Augur a reasonable alternative to sports betting sites, letting it run in a transparently fair manner with much lower fees than current online betting systems.
-The Augur system that automatically runs the numbers on sustainable betting odds is yet another type of blockchain disruption, automating what used to be an arduous process.
+As a simple betting platform, you may decide that the use of blockchain technology makes Augur a reasonable alternative to sports betting sites, given that it runs in a transparently fair manner with much lower fees than current online betting systems.
+The Augur system also automatically runs the numbers on sustainable betting odds, automating what used to be an arduous process.

 Futures trading is also betting.
 If you go long, you’re betting the price will go up.
-If you’re shorting, you bet that the price will go down.
-Inherently, Augur is extremely similar to these and stands to disrupt that market as well.
+If you sell short, you bet that the price will go down.
+Augur is extremely similar to these and stands to disrupt that market.
 For all the talk of cryptocurrency futures trading, there still aren’t too many purely blockchain-based futures trading platforms, and Augur stands to disrupt those too.

-At the time of writing, Augur is pushing $100.
-But with its relatively low supply of 11 million tokens and the potential for serious money to start utilizing Augur as a trading platform and REP as the currency, there might still be plenty of room to grow.
-The growth of 0x, in particular, will start unlocking extra features in Augur and expand its functionality significantly.
+Traders will need to decide whether Augur’s relatively low supply of 11 million tokens as well as its ability to be used as a trading platform will help it grow.
+The growth of 0x, in particular, will start unlocking extra features in Augur and expand its functionality.

-On the other hand, that might cut both ways.
-Gambling tends to be subject to serious regulations around the world, and it’s hard to imagine a cross between a high-roller sports (and terrorism) betting parlor/futures trading platform escaping a crackdown.
+Also, gambling tends to be subject to serious regulations around the world, and traders will need to decide if a high-roller sports (and terrorism) betting parlor/futures trading platform will escape a government crackdown.

-Its potential as a disruptor, and to be disrupted, can also go both ways.
-There are a lot of established industries with reasons to oppose Augur.
-Its potential for gambling, insider trading and awkwardly accurate predictions will probably give lobbyists a lot of ammunition.
+One concern traders need to consider is whether established industries will oppose Augur.
+Traders may find that Augur’s potential for gambling, insider trading and accurate predictions will give lobbyists a lot of ammunition.

-It’s also hard to say how long its auguries will continue being remarkably accurate.
-It’s probably not wise to ignore the clear overlap between Augur’s crowd-sourced wisdom and the mechanisms behind machine learning.
+Traders will also need to pay attention to how long its auguries will continue being accurate.
+Traders will need to make sure they don’t ignore the clear overlap between Augur’s crowd-sourced wisdom and the mechanisms behind machine learning.